 How to buy a domain name?

-I like to keep my domain names separate from my web hosting.
-You don’t have to do this but it’s just my personal preference.
-It just avoids an ‘all eggs in one basket’ scenario and means if there’s a problem with my web host I can just point the domain names to a new host.
+I like to keep my domain names separate from my web hosting but this is entirely up to you.
+For me it just avoids an ‘all eggs in one basket’ scenario and means if there’s a problem with my web host I can just point the domain names to a new provider.
 I like to use 123-Reg for my domain names and SiteGround for my web hosting.
-I’ve used them both for years and they’ve both been great:
+I’ve used them both for many years and they’ve both been great.

 - Here’s a link to 123-Reg to buy your domain names

 - Here’s a link to SiteGround to buy your web hosting